teaching-on-testbeds/sockets-python/index.md

 Now that you know all about sockets, you are ready to set up a network of hosts and use the socket API to exchange data among them!

+You will run this experiment on either CloudLab or FABRIC - follow the instructions for whichever facility you are using.

 ### Reserve and log in to resources on CloudLab

 For this experiment, we will use the CloudLab profile available at the following link: [https://www.cloudlab.us/p/cl-education/sockets-python](https://www.cloudlab.us/p/cl-education/sockets-python)